+

 The relationship between Peter Smith and Keith Schmidt

-From the case of the MCA, it can clearly be seen that Peter Smith is micromanaging Keith Schmidt.
+Through this policy, the Financial Accounting Board was to register pledges only after the money had been transferred.
 Smith seems to concentrate on every step that Schmidt is making on the matters concerning the museum.
-He is paying unnecessary attention even to the minor decisions that are made by Schmidt.
-In addition, Peter Smith is criticizing every decision made by Keith Schmidt; an indication that he is micromanaging him.
+He is paying unnecessary attention even to the minor decisions made by Schmidt.
+In addition, Peter Smith is criticizing every decision made by Keith Schmidt—an indication that he is micromanaging him.

 To start with, Peter Smith is determined to be involved in every decision made.
 He is also very determined to avoid any delegation of decisions.
 In his management, Smith displays strong characteristics of micromanagers.

-For the museum to realize its goals, the members of the board should work as a team in the realization of these goals.
-As Aucoin (2002) commented, those people who work well in the high performing teams are self-motivated towards the realization same visions (p.
+For the museum to realize its goals, the members of the board should work as a team to achieve these goals.
+As Aucoin (2002) commented, those people who work well in high-performing teams are self-motivated towards the realization of the same visions (p.
 302).
 Unfortunately, things are the opposite at the MCA museum.
 The chairman and the director of the organization are pursuing different visions.
 There is no feasibility between the goals being pursued.
-This is the reason why there is disagreement in every
+This is the reason why there is disagreement in every aspect.

-When Keith Schmidt suggested that the new facility of the museum should be built within the shortest time possible, Peter Smith who was very conservative opposed the idea proposing for slower changes.
+When Keith Schmidt suggested that the new facility of the museum should be built within the shortest time possible, Peter Smith, who was very conservative, opposed the idea, proposing for slower changes.
 In this case, Smith is doubting Schmidt’s competence.
-However, Schmidt’s decision succeeded after the organization finally managed to put up the new a few years later.
+However, Schmidt’s decision succeeded after the organization finally managed to put up the new facility a few years later.

 Disadvantages of micro-management

-Micromanagement is a practice which is should be strongly discouraged in the in the organizations.
+Micromanagement is a practice that should be strongly discouraged in organizations.
 It is usually associated with negative outcomes in an organization.
 It is, therefore, advisable for every member of the board of management in any organization to avoid it.

-Micromanagement portrays professional mistrust of other members of the management.
+Micromanagement portrays a professional mistrust of other members of the management.
 It is a way of undermining the professional capabilities of the other professionals as well as their judgments.
 By opposing Keith Schmidt’s idea of expanding the museum, Peter Smith was undermining the professional capabilities of Schmidt.
-Later, Keith Schmidt’s decision proved potent after the completion of the new building on June 1996 (museum of Contemporary Art Chicago).
+Later, Keith Schmidt’s decision proved potent after the completion of the new building in June 1996 (Museum of Contemporary Art Chicago).

 Book The Best Top Expert at our service.
 Your order will be assigned to the most experienced writer in the relevant discipline.
 The highly demanded expert, one of our top-10 writers with the highest rate among the customers.